FDUDSDE/KDD2022CLARE/README.md

-├── Rewriter                      --> (The folder containing Community Rewriter source code) ├── ckpts                         --> (The folder saving checkpoint files) ├── dataset                       --> (The folder containing 7 used datasets) ├── run.py                        --> (The main code file.
+├── Rewriter                      --> (The folder containing Community Rewriter source code) ├── ckpts                         --> (The folder saving checkpoint files) ├── dataset                       --> (The folder containing 7 used datasets) ├── main.py                       --> (The main code file.
 The code is run through this file) └── utils                         --> (The folder containing utils functions)

 ```
-Note that you have to create a `ckpts` folder to save contents.
+You have to create a `ckpts` folder to save contents.

+> **Note**: we refactor the codes and release the newest version (v2) in Sep 2023.
+Therefore, `old_version` contains the CLARE v1.

 ## Datasets